 PERSONNEL ($47,500) Professional Development ($32,500) The MTEF appreciates one of MTSD’s greatest resources: outstanding teachers.
 To help educators continue to grow and keep up with best practices, the MTEF will be granting all six school principals discretionary support to cover staff professional development.

-HHS Writing Lab ($15,000) Before and after school, and during every hour of the instructional day, High School English teachers will continue to help students with an array of writing assignments—from outlines to research reports, with the support of this grant.
+HHS Writing Lab ($15,000) After school and during every hour of the instructional day, High School English teachers will continue to help students with an array of writing assignments—from outlines to research reports, with the support of this grant.
+Thank you to the Sydney Lauren Tabakin Memorial Fund.

 DONOR DESIGNATED ($10,850) 2019 Leave a Legacy ($9,350) This year’s project helped redesign the open, double-wide portion of hallway where the math/computer science wing meets the science wing.
 This redesign involved removing unused lockers, replacing flooring, painting walls and adding whiteboards.